 Take your time to walk around and imagine how it might have been to be a scientist at least four centuries ahead of your time without even knowing it.

-Some say this was the place which cursed and saved the Russian army during World War II.
+Some say this was the place that cursed and saved the Russian army during World War II.
 A myth or a real-life event we cannot say for sure, but it is worth a visit.

 Gur E Amir holds the tomb of the great Timur, the man who ruled with clear goals and lack of mercy.

-But some didn’t care about it at all maybe to their expense.
+But some didn’t care about it at all, maybe to their expense.

-The Russians came and opened the tomb, taking Timur’s remainings to Moscow.
+The Russians came and opened the tomb, taking Timur’s remains to Moscow.
 Against the warnings of the people following excavations, Russians did not bulk.
-It was in the middle of World War II, and two days before Hitler attacked Russia.
+It was in the middle of World War II and two days before Hitler attacked Russia.

 And guess what.
 A month later, Russians won the Battle of Stalingrad and started to push the Nazis back.

 The interior of the place is decorated with layers of gold and details to take your breath away.
-Simple, peaceful and minimalistic, the place is living up to the role of the final destination for the great leader.
+Simple, peaceful, and minimalistic, the tomb is living up to the role of the final destination for the great leader.

-Bibi Khanym mosque is holding the memory of Timur’s first wife; however, it is still unsure if it was Timur who ordered the mosque to be built or his wife who wanted to surprise him.
+Bibi Khanym Mosque is holding the memory of Timur’s first wife.
+However, it is still unclear if it was Timur who ordered the mosque to be built or his wife who wanted to surprise him.

 He didn’t think that the complex did justice to his goal, to make the grandest place to celebrate God and himself.
-Supervisors were killed and parts which Timur didn’t like, rebuilt expressly.
+Supervisors were killed, and parts which Timur didn’t like, rebuilt expressly.

 It will make it easier to understand why, even today, the people of Samarkand praise him as one of the best men who ever joined them.

-Islamic architecture, at his best, helped to earn this title.
+Islamic architecture, at its best, helped to earn this title.
 And you will easily understand why.

-Walking around the narrow street, admiring the unique shapes, lines and decorations of Islamic Architecture will take you away and make you wonder how it used to be when Samarkand was at its top.
+Walking around the narrow streets, admiring the unique shapes, lines, and decorations of Islamic architecture will take your breath away.